 Perhaps we might have a better appreciation for the Sabbath if we understand the reason for it and how it came about.
 Exodus 31:17 gives us an idea.
 It says: “for in six days the LORD made heaven and earth, and on the seventh day he rested, and was refreshed.”
 You may ask, how can God rest and be refreshed when He neither slumbers nor sleeps?
 To understand this, one has to go back in thought to the creation week.
 Man was created on the sixth day.
 The seventh day was the very first day after man was brought into existence and Jesus tells us that “The Sabbath was made for man” (Mark 2:27).
 On this very first day of man’s life God ended His work and spent the day in fellowship with Adam and Eve, this lovely pair, just created, beautiful and pleasant to interact with.
 This was the refreshing experience that God had on that very first Sabbath.

-On account of this wonderful experience that God had, He blessed the day and sanctified it (Gen. 2:3).
+God had a wonderful experience and He blessed the day and sanctified it (Gen. 2:3).
 To sanctify means to set apart and make holy.
 This shows that God wants to repeat this experience with His children every week.
 Notice that this day is special because of the special experience that God had on that first Sabbath day, on account of which He highly esteems that day.
-But the setting apart of the day be-comes meaningful for us, only if we make ourselves available for that special interaction with God.
+But the setting apart of the day becomes meaningful for us, only if we make ourselves available for that special interaction with God.
 It is a great disappointment to God and a great loss to ourselves when God makes Himself available for special interaction with us and we are too busy tending to all manner of other interests at that particular time.

 It is perhaps similar to a case where a man (God) is greatly in love with a woman (us) and makes a special date with her to spend pleasant and quality time with her only to find, when he arrives, that she did not consider it important, did not get herself ready but instead made herself busy with other things and just tells him that she has no time for him now.
 Perhaps he would not be wrong to conclude that she doesn’t really love him.
 One might say that God is not like that, He is available all the time.
 Yes, He is available all the time, but He makes Himself available in a special way on the Sabbath, which is not the case on other days.
 An example of God turning his attention to His children in a special way at a particular time is seen in the experience of Adam and Eve.